-Asked by the Pharisees when the kingdom of God would come, he said in reply, “The coming of the kingdom of God cannot be observed, and no one will announce, ‘Look, here it is,’ or, ‘There it is.’
-For behold, the kingdom of God is among you.”
+Asked by the Pharisees when the Kingdom of God would come, Jesus said in reply, “The coming of the Kingdom of God cannot be observed, and no one will announce, ‘Look, here it is,’ or ‘There it is.’
+For behold, the Kingdom of God is among you.”
 Then he said to his disciples, “The days will come when you will long to see one of the days of the Son of Man, but you will not see it.
-There will be those who will say to you, ‘Look, there he is,’ [or] ‘Look, here he is.’
+There will be those who will say to you, ‘Look, there he is,’ or ‘Look, here he is.’
 Do not go off, do not run in pursuit.
-For just as lightning flashes and lights up the sky from one side to the other, so will the Son of Man be [in his day].
-But first he must suffer greatly and be rejected by this generation.
+For just as lightning flashes and lights up the sky from one side to the other, so will the Son of Man be in his day.
+But first he must suffer greatly and be rejected by this generation.”

 Today’s gospel provides a challenge to both those who heard these words from Jesus and to every Christian who wonders about dying and heaven.
 There is nothing more significant to a human being than our own mortality.
 And, what happens after we die?
 Yes, our faith assures us that God’s promise of eternal life is a reality.
 But how and when will it happen?
 We probably wonder about this because, like most things, it is not in our control.
 And we don’t like when we are not in control.